johanfive/xmApiSdk/README.md

     ```sh
     node index.js
     ```
-5. Watch the glorious story of *Bob Lawblaw* unfold in your terminal...
+5. Watch the riveting story of *Bob Lawblaw* unfold in your terminal...